-REPORT ON COMPLIANCE AND ON INTERNAL CONTROL OVER FINANCIAL REPORTING BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS
+REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS

-Board of Directors Rocklin Public Financing Authority Rocklin, California
+The Board of Directors Rocklin Public Financing Authority Rocklin, California

-We have audited the basic financial statements of the Rocklin Public Financing Authority (a component unit of the City of Rocklin, California) (the Authority) as of and for the year ended June 30, 2006, and have issued our report thereon dated November 17, 2006.
-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller of the United States.
+We have audited the basic financial statements of the Rocklin Public Financing Authority (a component unit of the City of Rocklin, California) (the Authority) as of and for the year ended June 30, 2007, and have issued our report thereon dated March 27, 2008.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.